-Setting out for Pinatubo
+Setting out for Pinatubo from Manila

-This was the first time I had ever gone to a lahar field.
-I have heard about them, from a random geography something or other that my memory retained in its eclectic library of things learned.
+Mayshelle kept mentioning ‘lahar’, but while I conceptually knew what it was, it wasn’t something I could visualise.
+I have heard about them, from a random geography something or other that my memory retained in its vast eclectic library of all things learned.
 But I did not quite know what a lahar field was like.

 Tearing along the hard packed ground, we jounced and bumped and jostled, hanging on for dear life.
 But not too tightly, because that’s a sure way to get smacked against the cage bars.
 The trick is to stay loose but firm when pushing away from being thrown to some kind of hard surface.

-Easily distractable by curious sights (such as the sheer faces of the rock outcrops flanking the lahar field) I did have fleeting images of being knocked unconscious long before the hike actually started.
+The jouncing was quite energetic, and you were not strapped in nor is there any padding or helmets to take any impacts.
+Easily distractable by curious sights (such as the sheer faces of the rock outcrops flanking the lahar field) I had fleeting images of being knocked unconscious long before the hike actually started.
 Which would make for a much shorter, rather ignominious hiking story.
-But potentially funnier.
+But potentially funnier, I suppose.
 Assuming I survived brain damage.

-It was a thrilling drive.
+But it was a thrilling drive.

-Mordor comes to mind.
+For indeed, Mordor came to mind.

 A plain of utter barrenness, dry and dusty.
 When the wind lifts, the ashen clouds waft into your breathing.

-In places, you could see where transient channels had marked the courses of a rush of water, thereafter vanishing and abandoning the field like Persephone vacating Hades’ side.
-Grey wounds carved on his forbidding face, stoic in abandonment.
-Secretly yearning for the balm of water to return.
+In places, you could see where transient channels had marked the courses of a rush of water, thereafter suddenly abandoning the field like Persephone vacating Hades’ side.
+The channels remain, grey wounds carved on his forbidding face, stoic in his loss.
+Secretly yearning for the balm of water – and life – to return.

 This was a particularly wide section of the lahar field, making for incredible panoramic shots of the landscape.

-Still, to see them come over so readily, as if this was the expected way to interact with outsiders, possibly with the anticipation of money, seemingly unaware of the power distance in the situation – it broke my heart a little bit.
+But accepting handouts as normal?
+It felt worse, even – or especially? – in the innocent.
+To watch them come over so readily, as if this was the expected way to interact with outsiders, possibly with the anticipation of money, seemingly unaware of the power distance in the situation – it broke my heart a little bit.

 I didn’t give them anything.
 I couldn’t.
 Taking a photograph of them under the circumstances felt as if I would be using them as props for my travel.
 They were clearly willing.
 But I was the adult, and what I felt was right for them, was to let them come and play around us, without taking or giving anything.
 My instinct then was to respond to them as I would children in my own country – after all, I would not photograph them nor randomly give them money.